-DIS carried out an innovative gender transformative health project for hard to reach the population of women brick kiln workers in one location of Lahore district for 5000 beneficiaries in 2016 with funding from DFID & Palladium.
+DIS carried out an innovative gender transformative health project for hard to reach women brick kiln workers in Lahore district for 5,000 beneficiaries in 2016-2019 with funding from DFID & Palladium.

 The project was implemented in collaboration with the Punjab Health Department and Brick Kiln Owners Association of Pakistan.
 The pilot demonstrated a positive impact and changed women workers' MNCH services seeking behavior.

 Under scale-up, the project was replicated in four locations in districts of Lahore and Rawalpindi during 2017-2019 reaching out to 30,000 women brick kiln workers and their family members.

-Click here to Play the video depicting women brick kilns workers & stakeholders testimonials about project's success.
+Click here to Play the video depicting women brick kilns workers & stakeholders' testimonials about the project's success.

 Health Empowerment of